Jeffrey Jowell: Scholarship

-Jowell has produced leading publications on a number of legal issues, but his principal work can be divided into four strands.
+Jowell’s principal work can be divided into four strands.
 His first published paper made the case for a statute against racial and religious discrimination at a time when the UK had none.
 That paper (which influenced the campaign to introduce anti-discrimination laws in the mid-sixties) also dealt with the institutional means to achieve the most effective implementation of such laws (rejecting a criminal approach).

 This interest in institutional design led to his second major area of interest, the merits and demerits of judicial control of administrative discretion, challenging the widely held view at that time that such as welfare recipients needed no right to challenge decisions to grant or refuse their benefits.

-He then turned to a third issue, neglected at the time, of the extent to which judges could interfere with the substance of, rather than the procedure by which, decisions are made by public bodies (under the notions of ‘unreasonableness’ and ‘proportionality’).
-This was followed by work on the related issue of ‘judicial deference’ more generally.
+He then turned to a third issue, neglected at the time, of the extent to which judges could interfere with the substance of, rather than the procedure by which, decisions are made by public bodies (under the notions of ‘unreasonableness’ and ‘proportionality’) This was followed by work on the related issue of ‘judicial deference’ more generally.

 After his involvement in the drafting process of the South African constitution, he turned to a fourth issue: the extent to which certain principles or rights are implied in the UK’s uncodified constitution, and in particular, whether the principles of equality and the rule of law are inherent components of the UK's constitution, and indeed of any constitutional democracy.